Duosion/starpoint/docs/contributing.md

 Learn the basics of the Starpoint project to begin contributing!

 ## What's Left?
-There is a table of the endpoints that have been implemented in the [api endpoints document](./api-endpoints.md).
+There is a list of all routes that have been discovered along with their implementation status in the [routes document](./routes.md)

+This document also contains links to individual documentation pages for each route with the data that passes between the client and server.

 ## Project Structure
 The following is an overview of the project structure.